techambient/Ambient-Calculator/README.md

 ## ☕ Support

-Support Ambient Calculator development by subscribing, watching, liking and sharing my YT channel.
+Please star this repo as basic support.
+Support more for Ambient Calculator development by subscribing, watching, liking and sharing my YT channel.
 Thank you very much for your help! ❤️

 <a href="https://www.youtube.com/@techambient">
   Click Here To View my YouTube Channel